wangmcyao/Whole-genome-SNPs-and-gene-trees-of-genus-Populus/README.md

 In all vcf files, 'AC' refers to Allele count, 'GT' referes to genotype and 'DP' refers to depth

-c12.genetree: Gene trees based on the first and second codon positions of 5305 single copy genes in genus Populus
+c12.genetree.withbs: Bootstrapped gene trees based on the first and second codon positions of 5305 single copy genes in genus Populus

-c3.genetree: Gene trees based on the third codon positions of 5305 single copy genes in genus Populus
+c3.genetree.withbs: Bootstrapped gene trees based on the third codon positions of 5305 single copy genes in genus Populus

-cds.genetree: Gene trees based on the complete coding sequences of 5305 single copy genes in genus Populus
+cds.genetree.withbs: Bootstrapped gene trees based on the complete coding sequences of 5305 single copy genes in genus Populus